lamberta/devkit-doc/guide/game-walkthrough.md

 `ui.View` is a class used as the basic display object for rendering elements to the screen.
-To do this, a view must be attached to the game's scene graph, which is a hierarchy of view nodes.
+To do this, a view must be attached to the game's scene graph (a hierarchy of view nodes).
 Views have style properties which control how they are rendered to the screen, they can emit and subscribe to events, and they have methods for adding and removing their subviews and superviews.
 The details of the `ui.View`